 One of the nation’s most beloved urban parks, Central Park is considered by many the true the heart of Manhattan.

-It spans almost 850 acres and is filled with everything from picnic spots and baseball diamonds to works of art and attractions like the Central Park Carousel, skating rinks, and more.
+It spans almost 850 acres and is filled with everything from picnic spots and baseball diamonds to works of art.
+It’s also home to attractions like the Central Park Carousel, skating rinks, and more.
+Be sure to check out the famous Ramble or spend an afternoon sitting by the lake.

 A delightful way to spend a warm summer day is by going on a bike ride through Central Park.

-With this full day’s bike rental, you can customize your own day of sightseeing without the hassle of needing a rental car or having to plow down other pedestrians as you sprint to catch a cab.
+With this full day’s bike rental, you can customize your own day of sightseeing without the hassle of needing a rental car or having to sprint to catch a cab.

 Hit the paths of Central Park, head to the world-famous Museum Mile, or simply ride wherever your heart desires!